GameStop soars again; Wall Street bends under the pressure

 Meanwhile, calls for regulators to step in are growing louder on Capitol Hill, and the Securities and Exchange Commission says it’s carefully monitoring the situation.

-The S&P 500 was down 2.2%, as of 12:52 p.m.
-Eastern time.
 Some of the heaviest weights on the index were Apple, Microsoft and other Big Tech stocks that have been big winners for professional and other investors over the last year.
-The index is on track for its worst week in three months, with a 3.5% loss.

-Other forces were also weighing on the market.
-Johnson & Johnson fell 6.7% for one of the larger losses in the S&P 500 after it said its vaccine appears to protect against COVID-19, though not as powerfully as rivals.
+Other forces also weighed on the market.
+Johnson & Johnson fell 3.6% after it said its vaccine appears to protect against COVID-19, though not as powerfully as rivals.
 Analysts said the results, which would require just one shot instead of the two required by other vaccine makers, were below expectations.

-Some reports on the economy came in better than expected, though they remain weak.
-One showed Americans’ incomes rose in December, and another said their spending didn’t fall by as much as economists expected.

 Elsewhere, investors watched virus infection spikes in Europe and Asia, renewed travel curbs and negotiations in Washington over President Joe Biden’s proposed $1.9 trillion economic aid package.
 Hopes for such stimulus for the economy have carried the S&P 500 and other major indexes back to record highs recently, along with enthusiasm about COVID-19 vaccines and the Federal Reserve's pledge to keep the accelerator floored on its help for the economy.
 Low interest rates from the Fed can act like steroids for stocks and other investments.